Hardiman-Woolworth Co., One of the Largest Furnishing Houses in New York State

 Mr. Hardiman was born Dec.
 26, 1850, at Balanasloe, County Galway, Ireland, the son of Michael and Katherine Reilly Hardiman.
 He received his education in public schools in Ireland.
 At the age of 22, he left the old country with his brother, the late John Hardiman, formerly well known Watertown building contractor, and came to America to seek his fortune.

-Along with his brother John, Michael Hardiman would purchase the neighboring Kirby House, one of the oldest buildings and hotels in Watertown, and renovate it into the Haridman House which they ran together until Michael took over the operation completely in 1911.
-Michael’s estate upon his death work estimated to be worth half a million dollars (slightly over $8,000,000 in 2022 currency value.)
+Along with his brother John, Michael Hardiman purchased the neighboring Kirby House, one of the oldest buildings and hotels in Watertown, and renovated it into the Haridman House, which they ran together until Michael took over the operation in 1911.
+Michael’s estate, upon his death, was estimated to be worth half a million dollars (slightly over $8,000,000 in 2022 currency value.)

 John Hardiman, who passed away in 1919, was responsible for building close to 30 private residences in the city, including the Babcock’s residence on Washington Street, along with the Utica & Black River Depot (later the Marcy-Buck Building), the Arsenal Street School, the County Clerk’s Office on Benedict (Sherman) Street, Academy Street School, Cooper Street School, Hamilton Street School, Mullin Street School, Mead Street School and the Sterling Street Watertown High School, amongst others, including most of the New York Air Brake buildings.

-Leland Woolworth would marry into the Hungerford Family, Helen Cooper Hungerford Woolworth, daughter of Richard and granddaughter to Orville Hungerford, all of whom are buried at the Hungerford plot/mausoleum at Brookside Cemetery.
-Leland was also one of the prominent citizens and businessmen of Watertown, having been director and former vice-president of the Jefferson County National Bank, vice-president and director of the Hungerford-Holbrook company.
+Leland Woolworth married into the Hungerford Family, Helen Cooper Hungerford Woolworth, daughter of Richard and granddaughter to Orville Hungerford, all of whom are buried at the Hungerford plot and mausoleum at Brookside Cemetery.
+Leland was also one of the prominent citizens and businessmen in Watertown, having been director and former vice-president of the Jefferson County National Bank, and vice-president and director of the Hungerford-Holbrook company.

-The Woolworths would reside in the mansion between the Hungerford and Herring mansions on Washington Street where Leland would pass away in 1936.
-Helen would inherit the mansion, but move in with her sister in the Hungerford mansion.
+The Woolworths resided in the mansion between the Hungerford and Herring mansions on Washington Street, where Leland passed away in 1936.
+Helen inherited the mansion but moved in with her sister next door.
 Having no children of her own, she decided to raze the property and use the land to expand the gardens at the Hungerford mansion.

-After being in business 75 years, the Hardiman-Woolworth store close and liquidate its stock in 1954.
-The store over the last seven years had been operated by William J. Hardiman and John J. Hardiman, grandsons to Michael Hardiman.
+After being in business for 75 years, Hardiman-Woolworth closed and liquidated its stock in 1954.
+The store, over its last seven years, had been operated by William J. Hardiman and John J. Hardiman, Michael Hardiman’s grandsons.
 When the Hardiman brothers took over the business in 1947, the block building on Court Street was completely renovated with a new front and large display windows.

-The Watertown Daily Times would note upon its decision to close in June of 1954—
+The Watertown Daily Times noted upon its decision to close in June of 1954—

 For many years Hardiman-Woolworth was known as one of the leading furniture houses in the entire north country.